 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Do you miss your Grandma’s homemade chicken soup?
-You won’t believe how easy my chicken soup is to make from scratch!
-I remember my grandmother making this chicken soup from scratch every time we went to visit.
+Does your Grandma make homemade chicken soup?
+I remember my grandmother making this chicken soup from scratch every time we visited.
 The memories come back every time I make it.
 She would dump the ingredients into a big soup pot; magic happened as it cooked.

 The Vegetables For Homemade Chicken Soup:

-Classic chicken soup has onion, carrot, and celery.
-Over the years, I have added turnip and rutabaga to my chicken soup recipe, but I made these vegetables optional because I wanted to keep it close to my grandma’s recipe for this post.
+This classic chicken soup recipe has onion, carrot, and celery.
+Over the years, I have added parsnips, turnips, and rutabagas as well, with delicious results.
+In writing the recipe, I made these vegetables optional because I wanted to keep it close to my grandma’s recipe for this post.

 This soup is full of flavor from these spices and herbs:

-I use dried thyme and dried basil.
-I also used fresh garlic cloves because dried garlic powder doesn’t add the same flavors to the soup broth.
-For the garnish, fresh parsley is also better than dried.
+- Garlic – I use fresh garlic cloves because dried garlic powder does not add the same flavors to the soup broth.

 Email This Recipe To Me!